freedomofpress/securedrop-docs/docs/journalist/documents.rst

 |mat2 cli show|

 You can create a "clean" version of the file with ``mat2 filename``, noting that this does not erase the metadata on the original file but instead creates a new cleaned copy.
+Use the ``--in-place`` flag if you wish to delete the original file and leave only a cleaned version.

 Note that even after running MAT2, you should carefully inspect files to ensure that all metadata has been wiped, or convert them to a simpler file format (for